microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const neutralFillStealthHover: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralFillStealthHover_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFillStealthHover_DEPRECATED: ColorRecipe<Swatch_2>;

 // @public (undocumented)
 export const neutralFillStealthHoverDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;

 // @public (undocumented)
 export const neutralFillStealthRest: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralFillStealthRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFillStealthRest_DEPRECATED: ColorRecipe<Swatch_2>;

 // @public (undocumented)
 export const neutralFillStealthRestDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;

-// Warning: (ae-internal-missing-underscore) The name "neutralFillStealthSelected_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFillStealthSelected_DEPRECATED: ColorRecipe<Swatch_2>;

 // Warning: (ae-forgotten-export) The symbol "neutralFillContrast" needs to be exported by the entry point index.d.ts
 //